 COMPLETION

 11.1 Notices.
-Contractor shall give Owner the notices of testing required by Exhibit E-3.
+Contractor shall give Construction Manager the notices of testing required by Exhibit E-3.

 11.1.1 Mechanical Completion.
 As a specific performance obligation, Contractor guarantees that it will cause the Facility to achieve Mechanical Completion.

 11.1.2 Functional Testing.
 As part of the start-up and commissioning process, each major system of the Facility will be subject to an operational test in accordance with the mutually agreed commissioning guidelines.
-In each case the guidelines shall be prepared by Contractor and submitted to Owner for review not later than thirty (30) days, and reviewed and commented on by Owner not later than ten (10) days, prior to the conduct of such test.
+In each case the guidelines shall be prepared by Contractor and submitted to Construction Manager for review not later than thirty (30) days, and reviewed and commented on by Construction Manager not later than ten (10) days, prior to the conduct of such test.
 The test is intended to verify that each system is safe to operate and capable of functioning at the level it was designed for, including cold and hot start up capability and operating over the range of expected dispatch for the Facility (the “Functional Test”).
 Each Functional Test will be conducted for a mutually agreed period of time for each such system.
 The Functional Tests may be conducted separately for the relevant system.

 11.2 Substantial Completion Certificates.
-The Facility shall be considered substantially complete (“Substantial Completion”) upon receipt and acceptance by Owner of a certificate from an officer of Contractor substantially in the form of Exhibit J-1 (the “Substantial Completion Certificate”) certifying the following to be true and correct:
+The Facility shall be considered substantially complete (“Substantial Completion”) upon receipt and acceptance by Construction Manager of a certificate from an officer of Contractor substantially in the form of Exhibit J-1 (the “Substantial Completion Certificate”) certifying the following to be true and correct:

 11.2.1 the Facility is substantially complete in accordance with the Scope of Work, the Specifications and all applicable Governmental Authorizations and permits, and can be safely operated for its specified purpose;